Yoons and baboons

 Calling people who hold a genuine belief in the rightness of the union Yoons, living in the Yoon sphere, makes life all the harder to win them over to a better democracy.
 (If I’ve used it once it was almost certainly quoting another writer.)
 I can just about understand the retort when exasperated by a persistent unionist who defies logic, common sense, and unassailable evidence, but I’d still prefer we avoid the term.

-As my Irish friends have noted, ever alert to English arrogance, ready to zap it with a Joycean one-liner, Britain’s communications regulator Ofcom considers Nazi a mild term of abuse.
-The BBC’s jaded London-centric, Have I Got News For You use it as much as they like.
-In joke form we should expect to hear, “Meanwhile in Scotland’s pretendy Parliament the Nazi Party complained about… “.
+As Irish have noted, ever alert to English arrogance, ready to zap it with a Joycean one-liner such as ‘you gobshite, Britain’s communications regulator Ofcom considers Nazi a mild term of abuse.

-This sad state of affairs – particularly sad for Jews – has come to pass because the “reductio ad Hitlerum” argument is certain to arrive at the end of some bigot’s piss-poor response.
+A ‘mild term of abuse’.
+This sad state of affairs – particularly for Jews – has come to pass because the “reductio ad Hitlerum” argument is common currency, certain to arrive at the end of some bigot’s piss-poor response.
 Argument failing them – for the simple reason they don’t employ reason – calling an opponent a Nazi is the Final Condemnation.

 As an online discussion grows longer, more fractious and antagonistic, the probability of a comparison involving Nazism or Hitler is guaranteed.
 Those uttering the fateful words are probably the same who used to repeat the myth that avers Hitler was not all bad, he built great motorways.
 For the record, Hitler approved the speeding up of Germany’s first autobahns but they soon disintegrated from wear and tear, and have been renewed and improved a few times since.